The WealthPlan LLC

 What are some types of LTCi?

 LTCi policies come in two policy types – hybrid and traditional.
 Traditional policies cover some or all of your costs if you need long-term care.
-Hybrid policies serve that same purpose, but they also have a built-in life insurance death benefit for your heirs.
+Hybrid policies serve that same purpose but also have a built-in life insurance death benefit for your heirs.

-Hybrid and traditional long-term care insurance policies can both be sold as either an indemnity plan or reimbursement plan Indemnity policies provide a cash benefit that you can spend as you think is best.
-In comparison, reimbursement policies require you to submit receipts for your care and then they reimburse the exact amounts that you spent on approved long-term care services.
+Hybrid and traditional long-term care insurance policies can be sold as an indemnity or reimbursement plan.
+Indemnity policies provide a cash benefit that you can spend as you think is best.
+In comparison, reimbursement policies require you to submit receipts for your care, and then they reimburse you for the amount you spent on approved long-term care services.

 What does an LTCi policy cost?